A business incubator program supporting the need for greater inclusion of underrepresented women in STEM and STEM-enabled businesses

 Learn more about STEEP Detroit by viewing our previous Application Workshop below.

 Sign up for STEEP Detroit:

-- • April 26, 2021: Selected applicants and waitlist applicants will be notified
+- 04/22 – Selected Applicants and waitlist applicants notified

-- • May 5, 2021: Deadline for selected applicants to accept and register
+- 04/30 – Deadline for applicants to accept and register

 STEEP Detroit recognizes that from energy and construction to hair care to app-enabled personalized herbal supplements to intuitive UI supports for business or community needs, Black/African American women are a necessary and underrepresented asset in science, tech and tech-enabled industries – and these businesses exist within our community, ready to move to the next level.

 STEEP Detroit supports early and mid-stage businesses with intensive training in customer discovery and refinement, business brand, traction and identity, personal brand and identity, and capital-ready and operations upgrade boot camp.
 STEEP Detroit also includes connections to powerful Black/African American female business role models and decision makers, community and network capacity building among participants, and access to powerful entrepreneur support tools and network that extend beyond program.

 Participants will engage in weekly training sessions, monthly networking and/or expert presentations opportunities, and a “boot camp” (2-day intensive) session.
 Additionally, participants will be expected to complete self-directed learning related to their specific business needs.
 STEEP Detroit includes a $500 participation stipend.